tvheadend/tvheadend/docs/markdown/doc_update.md

 ##Updating the Documentation

-This information was last updated on 11 May 2016.

 The documentation is written in markdown, and then converted for direct inclusion to tvheadend binary.
 The markdown processor in tvheadend binary adds other information from the internal